 Yes!
 While children of all ages are welcome, those aged 10 and up will gain the most from the exhibitions.
 Children are encouraged to experience the interactive activities at the Museum marked on the Spy Guide.
 Student groups are encouraged to attend and special workshops are offered for 5th through 12th grade groups.
 The Spy for a Day guide will help prepare students for their visit and provide activities during the visit.
 Children can also explore our upcoming KidSpy programs®.

 The International Spy Museum fully complies with all ADA requirements for visitors with disabilities.
 In addition, wheelchairs are available on a first-come, first-served basis upon request for elderly and disabled visitors; and sign language interpretation (for public programs only) is available with two-week advanced notice.
-The Museum also offers a TTY number for the hearing impaired: 202.654.0977.
-Accessibility
+Click here to visit our Accessibility page.

 The International Spy Museum Complex encompasses 64,000 square feet.
 More than 20,000 square feet make up the permanent exhibition space.